KL2 Scholars Award

-- Identify and support talented junior faculty committed to academic careers in multidisciplinary patient-oriented clinical translational research.
+- Identify and support talented junior faculty and Postdoctoral fellows at Mount Sinai who are committed to academic careers in multidisciplinary patient-centered clinical/translational (C/T) research.

-- Ensure that Scholars have at least 75% protected time for their research career development (exceptions may be made for surgeons who can document that their clinical competence may be threatened by restricting clinical activities to 25%).
+- Assure that award recipients have at least 75% protected time for their research career development (exceptions may be made for surgeons who can document that their clinical competence may be diminished by restricting clinical activities to 25%).

-- Enable Scholars to design, implement, analyze, and publish rigorous studies in patient-oriented clinical translational research.
+- Enable award recipients to design, implement, analyze, and publish rigorous studies in patient-centered C/T research.

-- Stimulate multidisciplinary mentorship and promote the development and implementation of an individually tailored career development plan.
+- Provide Scholars with multidisciplinary mentorship and promote the development and implementation of an individually tailored career development plan.

-- Enable Scholars to plan, write, and submit proposals to acquire funding for an externally funded career development award (K award or the equivalent) or independent research grant.
+- Enable scholars to plan, write, submit and acquire funding for an externally sponsored career development award (K award or equivalent) or independent research grant (e.g., R01).

 Award Recipients will receive a stipend for two years.
-The stipend will be up to $75,000 in per year (plus fringe benefits) to support a 75% effort each year.
-An additional $20,000 per year is available to support research efforts for 2 years.
-Scholars are expected to take courses at Mount Sinai as needed to complete their educational development plan.
+The stipend will be up to $100,000 per year (plus fringe benefits) to support a 75% effort each year.
+An additional $27,500 per year for 2 years is available to support research and education/training expenses that comply with NIH guidelines.
+Scholars are expected to take courses at Mount Sinai as needed to fulfill their educational development plan.
 Coursework will be decided upon jointly by the program leadership and Scholar.
-Scholars may be expected to complete the Masters of Science in Clinical Research program unless the candidate has an advanced Master's degree (MS, MPH).
-All necessary tuition costs are covered by the KL2 program.

-For full description of the Faculty Scholar Award, including eligibility, deadlines and how to apply, please see the Faculty Scholar Award RFA.
+For full description of the KL2 Scholar Award, including eligibility, deadlines and how to apply, please see the KL2 Scholars Award RFA.